codeplaysoftware/portBLAS/doc/Gemm.md

 Batched `GEMM` is called with a separate `_gemm_batched` function, however beyond the user facing functions all `GEMM` calls take the same path, with `batch_size` and `batch_type` parameters controlling if and how a batched operation takes place.

+By default, the `_gemm_batched` operation assumes all the matrices have the same parameters (sizes and leading dimensions) and, in the `strided` batch type case, all matrices are stored within a fixed stride-distance equal to the matrix size.
+The `_gemm_batched_strided` takes 3 more arguments `stride_a`, `stride_b` and `stride_c` which allows setting custom strides per matrix batch.

 # GEMM Dispatch

 As previously mentioned, the `Gemm` class has a lot of template parameters, and many of these are based on values passed at runtime by the user when they call `_gemm` .